McConnell adds hemp ban to shutdown bill, threatening $28 billion industry and 300,000 jobs

 McConnell adds provision destroying industry he helped create, closing loophole in his own 2018 Farm Bill

-On Nov.
-12, 2025, President Trump signed legislation ending the 43-day government shutdown that included Section 781—a provision banning hemp products with more than 0.4 mg total THC per container.
+President Trump signed legislation ending the government shutdown on Nov.
+12, 2025, which included Section 781 — a provision limiting hemp products to no more than 0.4 milligrams of total THC per container.
 The provision takes effect Nov.
-12, 2026, giving the industry one year to adapt or shut down.
+12, 2026, giving the industry one year to comply or shut down.